oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 ```
 The Ingress resource will be created in the same namespace as the WebLogic domain cluster.

-Sample `values.yaml` file for the Traefik ingress:
+Sample `values.yaml` file for the Traefik Ingress:
 ```
 type: TRAEFIK